-- Variability Dependencies

-- Dependencies for one variation point.

-- How many features can we choose from?

-- Which are mandatory?
-Optional?

-- Feature Dependencies

-- Dependencies between features.

-- Choosing one feature requires also choosing another.

-- Choosing one feature excludes another.
+- Variability Dependencies - Dependencies between features at one variation point. - How many features can we choose for this point? - Which are mandatory?
+Optional? - Feature Dependencies - Dependencies between features at same or different variation points. - Choosing one feature requires choosing or excluding another feature.